 For more information on how to increase your physical activity, or for advice on stopping smoking, visit www.nhs.uk/livewell.

 Recent research has found that some people do find ways to help them manage their fatigue.
 Examples of things which people with IBD have found useful to reduce their fatigue include:

 - Frequent breaks and rest

-- Alternative therapies such as acupuncture, yoga or homeopathy
+- Complementary and alternative therapies such as mindfulness, acupuncture, yoga or homeopathy

 - Physiotherapy and exercise

 - Flexible working hours

 Two further points to remember are to prioritise the demands on you, and to pace yourself.

 What works for some people may not work for others.
 Learning more about your body, and what may trigger your fatigue, can be helpful.

 Talk to your doctor or nurse about your fatigue, and explore methods that might help you, rather than simply accepting it and missing out on support that is available.
 There are many methods – from resting to exercising – that you can try yourself to discover what works for you.
 If you need further help, your healthcare team may also be able to refer you to other services such as counselling or specialist chronic fatigue services.